stungeye/Boids-Open-Frameworks/README.md

 ### The Boid Source

-* boid.cpp - Seeking behaviour and the code to draw the seeker a circle with line nose: O-
+* boid.cpp - Seeking behaviour and the code to draw the seeker as a circle with line nose: O-
 * boid.h - Object props for location, velocity and acceleration.
 Constants to change behaviour and draw.

 ### The Mouser Source

-* Mouser.cpp - This object tracks with the mouse x/y location.
+* Mouser.cpp - A circular pointer that tracks the x/y location of the mouse.
 * Mouser.h - Object prop for location.
 Constants to change the way the mouse pointer is drawn.

 ### Main Line